ElementBlend/mms-website/README.md

 # MmsWebsite

-This is a website for Discord Minecraft Modding Survival Server use
+This is a website for Discord Minecraft Modding Survival Server use.

-This project is a **rewrite of the original website**, which was written in PHP.
-The original website can be found [here](https://github.com/SamLam140330/MmsWebsite).
-The original website is still being used but will be replaced by this website once it is finished.

-Before the website is finished, all the coding **may not be 100% correct**.
-This is because I am still learning Angular and TypeScript.
-I will try to fix any issues as soon as possible.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.
+This is a rewritten version of the original PHP website using a modern Angular web application framework and more bug fixes.

 ## Setup

 1. Install [Node.js® and npm](https://nodejs.org/en/download/) if they are not already on your machine.
-2. Install the Angular CLI globally with `npm install -g @angular/cli`
+2. Install the Angular CLI globally with `npm install -g @angular/cli`.
-3. Clone this repository
+3. Clone this repository.
-4. Run `npm install` to install the project dependencies
+4. Run `npm install` to install the project dependencies.

 ## Development server